NebalusWeb/WebBackend/notes/Privilages.md

 admin.ban.changeReason - Can change the ban reason of an banned user admin.ban.undo - Can Unban a user

+feature.projects.show_interface - Is Required show it in the interface

+feature.gamesirl.show_interface - Is Required show it in the interface feature.gamesirl.game.create - Is allowed to create a gamesirl game instance

 feature.referral.show_interface - Is Required show it in the interface feature.referral.create - Is allowed to create a referral